 The original parts of the telescope have now been returned to Melbourne.
 About 90 percent of the original telescope has survived.

-The project to restore the telescope and reinstate it in its original building at the former Melbourne Observatory site is being coordinated by three project partners:
+The project to restore the telescope and reinstate it in its original building at the former Melbourne Observatory site is being coordinated by four project partners:

 - Astronomical Society of Victoria